Ernyoke/certified-aws-solutions-architect-professional/14-iac/cloudformation.md

 - We can provide input values to the nested stacks.
 We need to supply values to any parameters from a nested stack if the parameter does not have a default value defined
 - Any outputs of a nested stack are returned to the root stack which can be referenced as `NESTEDStack.Outputs.XXX`
 - Benefits of a nested stack is to reuse the same template, not the actual stack created
-- We should use nested stacks when we want to link the lifecycles of different stacks
+- We should use nested stacks when we want to link the life cycles of different stacks

 ## Cross-Stack References

 - CFN stacks are designed to be isolated and self-contained
 - With nested stacks we can reuse code only, with cross-stack references we can reference resources created by other stacks
-- Outputs are normally not visible from other stacks, exception being nested stacks which can reference them
+- Outputs are normally not visible from other stacks, exception being nested stacks which case the parent stack can reference the nested stack output
 - Outputs of a template can be exported making them visible from other stacks
 - Exports must have unique names in the region
 - To use the exported resources we can use `Fn::ImportValue` intrinsic function